-Depending on how old your blender is, this could be attributed to either regular wear and tear, or user error.
-When your motor burns out, your blender is not able to spin its blades or perform any other function.
+Depending on how old your blender is, a burnt-out motor can be attributed to either regular wear and tear or user error.
+When your motor burns out, your blender cannot spin its blades or perform any other function.

-Determining this as the culprit should not be too difficult.
-As soon as your blender’s motor burns out, it normally stops working abruptly and is usually in the middle of an operating cycle.
-This is also accompanied by a distinctive burning smell.
+As soon as your blender’s motor burns out, it normally stops working abruptly, typically in the middle of an operating cycle.
+The event is also commonly accompanied by a distinctive burning smell.

 Solution: Repairing a blender’s burned-out motor is not expensive per se, but when compared to the appliance’s price, things change.
-If you’re still under warranty coverage, you can send your appliance in for repairs to your manufacturer, usually free of charge.
+If you’re still under warranty coverage, you can send your blender in for repairs to your manufacturer – usually free of charge.

 If Your Blender Won’t Spin

-Now that we’ve gone over the possible reasons behind your blender not working, it’s time to look at the spinning issue.
-If your blender won’t spin, it’s likely due to…
+Now that we’ve gone over why your blender is not working, it’s time to look at the spinning issue.
+If your blender won’t spin, it’s likely due to the following:

 #6 Improper Blade Coupling

 Solution: Disassemble your blender and consciously put it back together.
-Even if this does not fix the issue, you will have discarded a dangerous possibility.
+Even if proper reassembly does not fix the main problem, you’ll have eliminated a major danger.

-- Wash every part individually and let it dry before reassembling (again, please be careful when handling the blades)
+- Wash every part of your blender individually and let them dry before reassembling (I can’t stress it enough, please be careful when handling the blades).

 #8 You’re Using Too Much Food

-When it comes to blenders, how much is too much?
-Well, it depends on your model, but most manufacturers have a recommended maximum capacity included in their user manual.
-This limit exists to help you avoid putting too much stress on your motor.
+A blender’s maximum capacity depends on the make and model.
+However, most manufacturers have a recommended maximum capacity included in their user manual.
+The limit exists to help you avoid putting too much stress on your motor.

 #9 You’re Not Using Enough Water

-Blenders are designed to operate with certain amounts of water or other liquids.
-Think about it, smoothies, shakes, salsas, soup, you name it.
-They all have water or milk, and they’re never prepared dry.
+Blenders are designed to work with certain amounts of water or other liquids.
+Be it smoothies, shakes, salsas, soup, you name it.

-Getting a food processor is a good idea if you find yourself frequently preparing drier dishes.
+A food processor is a good idea if you frequently prepare drier dishes.

 Solution: Watch carefully.

-Having your blender stop working can be very inconvenient, especially when you’re planning a big family dinner or a get-together with friends.
-What are you supposed to do when it happens?
-Crush by hand?
-Impossible.
+Having your blender stop working can be very inconvenient, especially when planning a big family dinner or a get-together with friends.